czervenka/gap/doc/settings.rst

     .. code:: python

         >>> settings['my_setting']
-        KeyError('Key "my_setting" not found.")
+        KeyError> 'Key "my_setting" not found."

     Writing to unset key will raise KeyError as well

     .. code:: python

         >>> settings['my_settings'] = 1
-        KeyError(KeyError: "Settings property 'my_settings' is not defined yet.\
+        KeyError: "Settings property 'my_settings' is not defined yet."
-        Please use add_setting method to add new property.")
+                  "Please use add_setting method to add new property."

     You have to register new settings using add_setting